Exercise Caution When Cooperating with Investigation of a Claim

 While businesses are required to cooperate with an insurance company that is investigating and assessing a claim, this is a potentially dicey proposition.
 The adjuster will need to collect information to process the claim, but you should be careful when communicating with the insurance adjuster.
 His primary loyalty is to his employer, so information you provide also can be used to minimize the amount paid on your claim.
 Some of the ways the adjuster might use the information you provide against you includes:

 - Shifting blame to an insured for failing to mitigate damages

 - Deflecting liability for the claim to the federal flood program

 - Minimizing the scope of work by obtaining admissions about what does not need to be repaired or replaced

-The bottom line is that businesses should have a designated person to deal with insurance adjusters who understands the importance of exercising caution in providing information.
+The bottom line is that businesses should have a designated person with experience with insurance claims to deal with insurance adjusters.

 Handling Business Interruption Type Losses